opal/opal/docs/faq.md

 ### Why does Opal exist?

-To try and keep ruby relevant in a world where client-side apps are making javascript the primary development platform.
+To try and keep ruby relevant in a world where client-side applications are making javascript the primary development platform.

 ### How compatible is Opal?